reuk/wayverb/docs_source/waveguide.md

 on the direction of propagation, and also on the frequency of the wave component.
 This leads to errors in the frequency response of recorded signals, especially toward the upper limit of the output bandwidth.
-The exact pattern of dispersion error is dependent upon the topology of the mesh, and can be examined using *Von Neumann* analysis [@van_duyne_3d_1996].
+The exact pattern of dispersion error is dependent upon the topology of the mesh (topology is explained in [Mesh Topology] subsection), and can be examined using *Von Neumann* analysis [@van_duyne_3d_1996].
 One solution to the dispersion problem is to increase the sampling rate of the mesh, moving the high-error area out of the region of interest.
 Of course, this can quickly become very expensive, as the number of nodes, and therefore memory usage and computation time is proportional to the inverse cube of the sampling period.
 Another option is to use a mesh topology designed to reduce both direction- and frequency-dependent error, such as those presented in [@kowalczyk_room_2011].
 One interesting variation on this option is to reduce only direction-dependent error, and then to compensate for frequency-dependent error with a post-processing step, which is the approach taken in [@savioja_interpolated_2001].
 However, these mesh topologies with higher accuracy and isotropy require relatively high numbers of calculations per node.
 The interpolated schemes in [@kowalczyk_room_2011] require 27 additions and 4 multiplications per node, whereas a tetrahedral mesh would require 5 additions and 1 multiplication.
 It is clear that high-accuracy results will be very costly to compute, whichever method is used.

 <!-- TODO how problematic are stepped boundaries? -->